Inno-Cringineers/Telegram_Calendar/README.md

 - [ ] Time zones support (manual user setting).
 - [ ] A "Daily Plan" feature - a summary of the day's events sent at a user-defined time.
 - [ ] Integration with calendars via standardized iCal (ICS) format files.
-- [ ] Integration with calendars via OAuth methods
+- [ ] Integration with calendars via OAuth methods (if integratuin via ICS failed)
     - [ ] Outlook
     - [ ] Google
 - [ ] Ability to add, edit, and delete events directly within the bot (these events will be stored internally in the bot's database, not synced to external calendars).